Fuel Testers supplies the knowledge and resources you need to protect your engines from alcohol fuel - Auto, Marine, Aircraft....

 • Ethanol releases less energy and compared to non-alcohol fuels, it gets a lower mpg rating.

-More Information on: Ethanol E10 Precautions Alcohol Content Percent - See Site Contents at left for more topics.
+More Information on: Ethanol E10 Precautions Alcohol Content Percent - See site contents at left and our website directory for more topics.

-Recently there have been several reports of dangerously high levels of ethanol (over 10%) in fuel tested at the pumps.
+After E10 was introduced on a widespread basis (2006-onward) there have been increased reports of dangerously high levels of ethanol (over 10%) in fuel tested at the pumps.
 This has caused the "ethanol scare".

 See Alcohol Fuel Test Kit product information